Table of Contents Show

 Licensing and Examination Fees

 After completing an architecture degree, licensure is essential.
-The Architect Registration Examination (ARE) consists of six divisions, each costing $250 as of August 2024.
-The total examination fees amount to approximately $1,500.
-Additionally, candidates must cover application fees, which vary by state and often range from $100 to $300.
+The Architect Registration Examination (ARE) consists of six divisions.
+As of the August 2024 fee update, each division costs $235, bringing total examination fees to approximately $1,410.
+Additionally, candidates must cover state application fees, which vary by state and often range from $100 to $300.
 Maintaining a professional license requires ongoing continuing education courses and renewal fees every few years, typically costing $150 to $300 annually.

-NCARB also updated its record fees in 2024.
-The Licensure Candidate Record application fee is $200, and the annual renewal is $100.
+NCARB updated its record fees in August 2024.
+The Licensure Candidate Record application fee is now $103, with an annual renewal of $103.
 For architects seeking an NCARB Certificate for reciprocal licensure, the application fee is $1,345 with an annual renewal of $285.
 These architecture fees add up, so planning ahead is important.
+NCARB is also implementing changes to the ARE in April 2026, including streamlined case studies and minor adjustments to exam objectives aligned with the new NCARB Competency Standard for Architects.

 How Much Does an Architect Cost to Hire?